razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 - Have a detailed guideline on our documentation site

 # Open Questions
-- How do we solve for the [Library specific tokens](#library-specific-tokens) drawback and make our tokens framework agnostic?
-Do we need to make them framework agnostic?
+- ~How do we solve for the [Library specific tokens](#library-specific-tokens) drawback and make our tokens framework agnostic?
+Do we need to make them framework agnostic?~  We will be enforcing our consumers to only use these tokens with the specific libraries.
+We can add support with helper functions if the need arises for consuming these tokens with other libraries in the future.

 # References
 - https://shengbanx.gitbooks.io/motion-system/content/chapter2.html